 We have identified four systematic error sources within our computation, and below we discuss their influence on the top-mass determination:\\[-2ex]

-\textit{(i)} The first source is the general truncation error on the running of the couplings.
-Here we neglected, for example, higher-order contributions due to the anomalous dimension, see the discussion in \Cref{app:SystematicsFlows}.
-We observed that the inclusion of the next order in the anomalous dimensions only had a subleading effect.
-Furthermore, our truncation includes all IR threshold effects, and therefore we believe that this source of error is subleading, significantly smaller than 1\,GeV.\\[-2ex]

-\textit{(ii)} The second systematic error source concerns the location of the UV gravity fixed point.
+\textit{(i)} The first systematic error source concerns the location of the UV gravity fixed point.
 We expect the errors on the values of the gravity fixed point to be rather large, and this influences the running of the SM couplings in particular through threshold effects around the Planck scale.
 We tested this error source by varying the UV fixed-point values and found a very subleading effect on the location of the standard Gau\ss ian line in \Cref{Fig:GaussianFP}.
-The reason is the threshold effect at the Planck scale is washed out through the long RG running to the IR.
+The reason is that the threshold effects at the Planck scale are washed out through the long RG running to the IR.
 We estimate that this effect is smaller than $0.1$\,GeV.
-Importantly, the gravity fixed-point values determine the existence of the non-trivial but flat Higgs fixed-point potential, see \Cref{Fig:UVHiggsMap} and thus the existence of a green regime in \Cref{Fig:GaussianFP}.\\[-2ex]
+Importantly, the gravity fixed-point values determine the existence of the non-trivial but flat Higgs fixed-point potential, see \Cref{Fig:UVHiggsMap}, and thus the existence of a green regime in \Cref{Fig:GaussianFP}.\\[-2ex]

-\textit{(iii)} The third error source relates to the conversion from Euclidean curvature mass to pole mass discussed in detail in \Cref{app:PoleMasses}: the wave function $Z_t(p)$ of the top quark has a negligible cutoff dependence for $k\leq k_\textrm{SSB}=930$\,GeV, see \Cref{fig:Ztk}.
+\textit{(ii)} The second error source relates to the conversion from Euclidean curvature mass to pole mass discussed in detail in \Cref{app:PoleMasses}: the wave function $Z_t(p)$ of the top quark has a negligible cutoff dependence for $k\leq k_\textrm{SSB}=930$\,GeV, see \Cref{fig:Ztk}.
 This also entails a negligible momentum dependence for $p\lesssim 10^3$\,GeV, see \Cref{sec:SystematicsSympoint} and \Cref{app:PoleMasses}.
-Hence, we have approximated the wave function with a constant one in this regime also for timelike momenta of the same size, $Z_t(p)\approx 1$ for at least $|p^2|\leq (2 10^2\,\textrm{GeV})^2$.
+Hence, we have approximated the wave function with a constant one in this regime also for timelike momenta of the same size, $Z_t(p)\approx 1$ for at least $|p^2|\leq (200\,\textrm{GeV})^2$.
 From the minimal variation of the cutoff dependence in \Cref{fig:Ztk} in this regime, we estimate the respective systematic error with $0.5\%$, which translates into an error of roughly $0.8$\,GeV for the top pole mass determination, see also \Cref{sec:SystematicsSympoint}.
 An additional uncertainty stems from the strong coupling, as discussed in the next point.
 For the translation of Euclidean curvature mass to pole mass, this leads to an error of ${}^{+0.9}_{-0.2}$\,GeV, see \labelcref{eq:topMassCurvature}. \\[-2ex]